xma711/notebook/machine_learning/tensorflow/README.md

 tensorflow graph
 ----------------------------

-Tensorflow programs are usually structured into a construction phase that assembes a graph, and an execution phase that uses a session to execute ops in the graph.
+Tensorflow programs are usually structured into a construction phase that assembles a graph, and an execution phase that uses a session to execute ops in the graph.

 By default there is already a global default graph.